kevany23/habitica-selenium/README.md

 # Testing Habitica with Selenium

 ## Setup
 To set up the project, you will need to install Selenium Webdriver, specifically Chromedriver.
+Place `chromedriver.exe` in the project folder.<br>

+In the project folder, run the command `npm install` to install all the dependencies.

-## Running the tests
+## To run the tests
 Haibitca must be running locally first (See Habitica repo)\
 `npm test`